If you live in Virginia and want to get a medical marijuana card for health reasons, you might feel confused by the process of getting approved.

 In this guide, you will learn the exact steps for how to get a medical marijuana card in VA online.
 So instead of wasting time in unnecessary paperwork or paying extra fees, you can start the application process with confidence.

-Who Qualifies for a Medical Marijuana Card in Virginia?
+Who Qualifies for Medical Marijuana in Virginia?

 But there are some key requirements you must meet: